base4nfdi/pid4nfdi/content/privacy/_index.md

         Website: https://www.lfd.niedersachsen.de

         ## Data Transfer to Third Countries
-        In case data is transferred to third countries outside the European Economic Area (EEA) that do not provide an adequate level of data protection (as determined by the European Commission), we take additional safeguards, such as:
+        We do not transfer personal data outside of the European Economic Area (EEA) or to third countries that do not provide an adequate level of data protection as defined under the GDPR.
+Any data processing within the EU is carried out in compliance with the GDPR to ensure the security and privacy of your personal data.
+Should a transfer outside the EEA become necessary in the future, we will implement appropriate safeguards to ensure your data remains protected.
-        * Implementing standard contractual clauses approved by the European Commission.
-        * Securing explicit consent from users for such transfers.

-        For U.S.-based service providers, we ensure compliance with GDPR through agreements or limit interactions with companies certified under the EU-U.S. Data Privacy Framework (DPF).
-If such certification is not present, additional safeguards are applied.

         ## Security Measures
         We have implemented appropriate technical and organisational measures to ensure the protection of your personal data, including encryption and secure data storage practices.
 We also regularly review these measures to maintain their effectiveness.